mightynerd/comfysoft/w/index.md

 ### HandBrake
 Easy to use FOSS video transcoder that focuses only on the best modern encoders with optional advanced encoding settings.
 Supports the MP4 and Matroska MKV containers.
 The supported video codecs are H.265 (x265), H.264 (x264), VP8 (libvpx), Theora (libtheora) and mpeg-2.
 For audio, AAC/HE-AAC (libfdk-aac, Core Audio and LibAV AAC), Vorbis (libvorbis), AC-3, FLAC (libflac) and passthrough of most audio codecs can be selected.
 Hardware accelerated H.264 and H.265 encoding is supported through Intel QuickSync.
 Unfortunatly, only the LibAV AAC encoder is supported on Windows because of licencing issues which lacks in quality compared to libdfk-aac (altough you can compile Handbrake yourself with fdk-aac).
 Code Audio is only available on OS X.

+### Davinci Resolve
+Proprietary professional non-linear editing program with a very advanced color corrector.
+The free (as in free beer) version can not edit video larger than 4K, doesn't support 3D, multiple GPUs and doesn't feature team collaboration.
+Other than that, this is a full featured editing workstation.

 ### Adobe After Effects
 nice but no free